 I had the opportunity to discuss trash culture with a Captain in the British Army, and she informed me of her own pet term for the movement, calling it "trisha culture" after a popular dramatic chat show.

-Football has become an institutionalized sport in England.
-Major matches are almost national holidays, with nearly all employees and their bosses finding ways to, almost religiously, watch the game live.
-It is the trademark of English yob culture.
+Football is an institutionalized sport in Britain.
+Major matches are almost national holidays, with employees and their bosses finding ways to, almost religiously, watch the game live.
+It is the trademark of English yob culture, but suffers from long-standing negative associations with rowdy and antisociable behaviour27.
 Our fans are the most violent, least respectful, most disruptive and worst behaved in the world.
 It seems that it attracts the worst types of people, frequently sending them abroad en masse, crowding them together in the worst possible ways.
 But worse of all the culture around football doesn't only attract these personality types, it seems to develop them.
 It has become a self-indulgent sport of national moral decadence; around football you will find the worst violence, hatred, racism, xenophobia and homophobia.
 The most ignorant people will be commended in their stupidity, the entire culture of football is the tallest tower that trash culture can manufacture.
 The attitudes surrounding football have become an ugly monstrosity that overshadows what would otherwise be a sport concentrated on tremendous skill.
 But English trash culture, stupid, irresponsible, uncaring and violence, has made this sport its mascot and its primary recruiting ground.
 English youths are pressurized into football culture by peer pressure as much as they are sucked into trash culture; the two are both symptoms and causes of an inherently dysfunctional central-mass of the English populace.

 Major international distrust of the UK, and our culture, comes from our pitiful public displays during football matches, especially abroad.